335 E. Alvarado Rd.

 In the rear yard, there is a grass island with mature palm tree that is surrounded by a wrap-around covered patio.
 There is a detached 2 car carport, concrete slab for parking and/or entertaining and additional yard space that is finished with river rock and a storage shed.
 There is no alley behind this home; it backs to million dollar historic estates, in the Los Olivos historic district.

 For a historic home, there are several eco-efficiencies that put this home in a class of its own.
 There is a 3kw Tesla solar system, brand new Trane HVAC system (Feb 2018), new sunscreens on the Western exposure windows + extra insulation in the attic.
 These investments have improved the home’s overall energy consumption.
-A new energy-star water heater was also recently installed.
+A new energy-star water heater was also recently installed with Performance Based.

 One of the many perks of owning a historic home is the tax savings.
 This home has a pending tax reclassification that, when approved, will reduce the property taxes by up to 50%, for the next assessed tax year (for owner-occupants only).
 The home is listed on the National Register of Historic Places, as of 1992, when the East Alvarado subdivision gained its historic status.
 The description for this property on the official Arizona State Historic form is: “A good illustration of the Monterey-style using typical elements of style like cross-gable roof, stuccoed walls and modern elements of large oriel window, minimum veranda and use of glass block.”
 This home is constructed of red brick with permitted block additions, a shed-style roof and steel casement windows.
 East Alvarado was developed during the late 1930s building boom and runs from 3rd Street to 7th Street on Alvarado Rd.